iRyllB/electricity-billing-system/README.md

 A simple Python-based application to calculate electricity bills based on customer usage.
 This project demonstrates basic Python programming skills, including class structures and input handling.

 ## Features
-- Allows users to input customer information and electricity usage.
+- Allows users to create an account and login.
 - Calculates the bill based on a rate per kilowatt-hour (kWh).
 - Outputs a detailed billing statement with customer name, units consumed, and total cost.
+- Users are able to export their billing history through a csv file.
+- Generates a reciept after the payment.

 ## Requirements
 - Python 3.6 or higher